Thilak05/RAT/README.md

 - **Improved Eavesdropping**: Added "Start" and "Stop" recording functionality.
 The bot sends the audio file immediately after stopping.
 - **PowerShell Access**: Added a silent `/ps` command to execute PowerShell commands without triggering a visible window.
 - **System Control**: Added functionality to remotely shut down the system.
+- **Keylogger**: Added start/stop keylogging capability with log retrieval.
+- **Media Player**: Added hidden audio playback and video playback commands.
+- **File Upload**: Added ability to upload files to the target by sending them to the bot.
 - **Cleanup**: Removed unstable or redundant modules (Chat, Random Mouse, Type String) to focus on core functionality.

 ## 🛠️ Features